-If true, it’s unclear why Bogart would have felt the need to oversee Gardner’s performance when at the helm of The Barefoot Contessa was the man whose All About Eve had received five Oscar nominations in the acting categories (including eventual Best Supporting Actor winner George Sanders), and who had elicited top-notch characterizations from disparate talent, ranging from Gene Tierney in The Ghost and Mrs. Muir and Edward G. Robinson in House of Strangers to Cary Grant, Jeanne Crain, and Finlay Currie in People Will Talk.
+If true, it’s unclear why Bogart would have felt the need to oversee Gardner’s performance when at the helm of The Barefoot Contessa was the man whose All About Eve had received five Oscar nominations in the acting categories (including one for eventual Best Supporting Actor winner George Sanders), and who had elicited top-notch characterizations from a wide range of disparate talent, from Gene Tierney in The Ghost and Mrs. Muir and Edward G. Robinson in House of Strangers to Cary Grant, Jeanne Crain, and Finlay Currie in People Will Talk.

-Academy of Motion Picture Arts and Sciences Actors Branch members evidently disagreed with Humphrey Bogart, as the same year The Barefoot Contessa came out Ava Gardner found herself in the running for the Best Actress Oscar for her exuberant star turn in John Ford’s Mogambo.
+Members of the Academy of Motion Picture Arts and Sciences’ Actors Branch evidently disagreed with Humphrey Bogart’s assessment of Ava Gardner’s thespian proficiency, as the same year The Barefoot Contessa came out Gardner found herself in the running for the Best Actress Oscar for her exuberant star turn in John Ford’s African adventure Mogambo.

-Yet when the 1954 Oscar nominations were announced early the following year, Ava Gardner’s name was nowhere to be found on the shortlist.
-Never mind that her performance in Mankiewicz’s drama is far more compelling than those of some of that year’s nominees – Jane Wyman (Magnificent Obsession), Audrey Hepburn (Sabrina), eventual winner Grace Kelly (The Country Girl).
+Yet when the 1954 Oscar nominations were announced early the following year, Gardner’s name was nowhere to be found on the Best Actress shortlist.
+Never mind that her Maria Vargas is a more compelling characterization than those created by Jane Wyman (Magnificent Obsession), Audrey Hepburn (Sabrina), and eventual winner Grace Kelly (The Country Girl).